anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Container Compute Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The primary interface between the Physical / Virtual Infrastructure and any
+The primary interface between the physical/virtual infrastructure and any
 container-relevant components is the Kubernetes Node Operating System.
-This is
+This
-the OS within which the container runtime exists, and within which the
+is the OS within which the container runtime exists, and within which the
-containers run (and therefore, the OS whose kernel is shared by the referenced
+containers run, and therefore, the OS whose kernel is shared by the referenced
-containers).
+containers.
 This is shown in :numref:`Kubernetes Node Operating System` below.

 .. figure:: ../figures/ch03_hostOS.png
    :alt: Kubernetes Node Operating System